 What Does it Cost?

-Books that are late back gather a fee of 15p a day for the first week they are overdue.
-Don’t feel awkward about fees.
-We won’t give you a hard time about them because we’re a charity and fees help to keep us open.
+Books that are late back gather a small daily fee for the first week they are overdue.
+Please don’t ever feel awkward about fees.
+We won’t give you a hard time about them – we’re a charity and fees help to keep us open.

-Just pay anything you owe when you bring your books back by feeding coins into the always cheerful self-service kiosks.
+Pay anything you owe when you bring your books back by feeding coins into the always-cheerful self-service kiosks.
 Rather disappointingly, they don’t burp after a good coin-based takeaway.

 Teenagers & young adults

-You’ll find books for teenagers and young adults (under 18s) with the general adult fiction collection.
+You’ll find fiction books for teenagers and young adults (under 18s) among the general adult fiction collection.
 They’re marked with a funky orange dot at the foot of their spines and are very easy to pick out.